willfindlay/honors-thesis/thesis/thesis.md

 variable $i$ in a `for` loop would be prohibited unless it could be shown that this variable's set of possible values exists within a memory-safe range.

-While we have established that verifying the safety of eBPF programs is an important problem to solve, the question remains as to whether it is *possible* to solve.
+While I have established that verifying the safety of eBPF programs is an important problem to solve, the question remains as to whether it is *possible* to solve.
 For the reasons outlined above, this problem should intuitively seem impossible, or at least far more difficult than should be feasible.
-So, what can we do?
+So, what can the verifier do?
 The answer is to *change the rules* to make it easier.
 In particular, while it is difficult to prove that the set of all possible eBPF programs are safe, it is much easier\footnote{\emph{Easier}
 here means \emph{computationally easier}, certainly not trivial.}